|

 elephus

-The red deer rut in mid October is one of
+The red deer rut is one of

-of deer occur the noise of the roaring can be fantastic,
+of deer occur, the noise of the roaring can be fantastic

 with the decibel level reaching that of lions!
 In

-Many photographers head to the zoo (animals and people!)
+However, many photographers head to the zoo (animals and people!)

 called Bradgate Park near Leicester (see photo